 HiPKI RCA only provides the self-signed certificate, self-issued certificate, the certificates of the subordinate CAs and the cross-certificate, but not the certificate of subscriber.
-For the related requirements for generating keys of the certificate of subscriber please refer to the CPS of the subordinate CAs under HiPKI or this CPS for the cross-certified CAs.
+For the related requirements for generating keys of the certificate of subscriber please refer to the CPS of the subordinate CAs under HiPKI or the CPS of the cross-certified CAs.